 In her adjunct faculty role, Kathy mobilizes her years of experience to consult on curriculum development and revision.
 Her goal is to promote and protect the transformative experience for which the program is known.
 A specific interest in developing effective pedagogy for adult learners, including appropriate use of technology and remote learning.
 As a clinician, her primary psychotherapeutic orientation is family systems, with a humanistic/existential flavor.
 As part of her exam preparation activities, she stays abreast of changes in the licensing process and tracks the development of the MFT profession both nationally and in California.

-- Member of the California Association of Marriage and Family Therapists (CAMFT)
+- Clinical Member of the California Association of Marriage and Family Therapists (CAMFT)

-- Member of the American Association of Marital and Family Therapy (AAMFT)
+- Approved Supervisor and Clinical Member of the American Association for Marriage and Family Therapy (AAMFT)